 Black Runs: 6.5km

-Located in the middle of the Aosta Valley, the purpose-built Pila resort hosts wide open bowls with groomed slopes and tree-lined runs.
+Located in the middle of the Aosta Valley, the purpose-built Pila ski resort hosts wide open bowls with groomed slopes and tree-lined runs.
 The modern lift system means the area is well connected, with skiers and boarders able to get onto the mountain and explore the area quickly and efficiently.
 Pila is known for its beautiful expansive views, stretching from Mont Blanc to Monte Rosa and the Matterhorn.

-Pila is known for its perfectly groomed runs and is suited for all abilities.
+Pila ski resort is known for its perfectly groomed runs and the skiing is suited for all abilities.
 The area is ideal for intermediates, with lots of wooded and treelined runs, but beginners will also find the area enjoyable with a beginner zone located at the top of the Aosta gondola and additional progression runs further up the mountain.
 For the expert skier, the vast area offers some good blacks above the treeline as well as some great off-piste areas.

 Snowboarders can choose from a wide range of slopes available to suit their needs.
 Beginners and carvers can enjoy the wide groomed slopes while freeriders and freestylers are able to find lots of natural hits and relish in the Areaeffe Snowpark, home to various different jumps and features.